Type systems and maximal subgroups of Thompson's group $V$: Uncountably many distinct maximal subgroups.

 \section{Uncountably many distinct maximal subgroups.}

-In this section, we shall show that uncountable many maximal subgroups arise as the stabilizer of a simple nuclear (albeit infinite) type system.
-We begin by demonstrating that distinct simple multinuclear type systems give rise to distinct maximal subgroups.
+In this section, we shall show that uncountable many maximal subgroups arise as the stabilizers of simple nuclear (albeit infinite) type systems, and with in fact uncountably many isomorphism types of these groups being represented.
+Furthermore, these constructed groups are not found as point stabilizers (e.g., as in \cite{Savchuk}); they do not even stabilize any finite set of points.